heloisaldanha/heloisaldanha/README.md

-### Hi there 👋
+# Hi there, people! 👋

+## Welcome to my GitHub profile!

+ 🏊🏾 From Clinical Physiology of Exercise to Programming.
+Trying to change at 31 years old.

+ 💻 Web Development student @ Intituto Metrópole Digital / UFRN

+ 📚 Studying hard every day!

+ 💃🏾 she/her/they

+## My main focus is:
+  - Python
+  - Javascript
+  - HTML/CSS

 <!--
 **heloisaldanha/heloisaldanha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+ 🌱 I’m currently learning Python and JavaScript...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...